funinkina/openeffects/README.md

 OpenEffects is designed to be lightweight and modular, avoiding the need for an always-open GUI window:

-- **`openeffectsd` (Daemon):** Headless, GPU-accelerated GStreamer pipeline that handles capture, ML inference, compositing, and publishing via PipeWire.
+- **`openeffectsd` (Daemon):** Headless GStreamer pipeline that handles capture, ML inference, compositing, and publishing via PipeWire.
 - **`openeffects` (GUI):** A GTK4/libadwaita app and primary control surface — live effect toggles and adjustments, camera settings, opt-in model downloads, and background asset management.
 - **`openeffectsctl` (CLI):** First-class command-line interface for styling WMs (Hyprland, Sway), scripting, and keybinds.

-## Hardware & ML Support
+## ML Inference

-Inference is powered by **ONNX Runtime**, unified behind a single execution priority chain to leverage whatever hardware you have:

-1. NVIDIA: TensorRT / CUDA
-2. AMD: ROCm / MIGraphX
-3. Intel: OpenVINO
-4. Universal GPU: Vulkan
-5. CPU Fallback: XNNPACK

-OpenEffects automatically detects your hardware capabilities (Tier 1 to Tier 4) and gracefully degrades effect quality, resolution, or frame rates to maintain a sub-50ms latency budget.
+All models run on the **CPU** via **ONNX Runtime** (`ort` crate with `download-binaries` feature).
+The bundled models (selfie segmentation, face detection, hand/palm landmarks) are lightweight MobileNet-class architectures — 256² and 640² — and complete inference in 2–5 ms on modern x86_64 CPUs.
+No GPU is required.

+> [!NOTE]
+> GPU execution providers (CUDA, OpenVINO, Vulkan) were evaluated and rejected: for
+> sub-1 MB models the kernel-launch and transfer latency of a discrete GPU exceeds
+> the total CPU inference time.
+Camera capture and the GStreamer/PipeWire pipeline
+> are the actual bottlenecks, not inference.

 ## Installation